 Amount completed since 1996 (baseline year)

-These numbers reflect a decrease in forest buffer planting from the previous year, when 348 miles were planted and the year before that (2009) when 722 miles were planted.
-Between 2010 and 2011, Maryland planted more forest buffers than during the previous year, while Pennsylvania, Virginia and West Virginia planted less.
+These numbers represent a slight increase in forest buffer planting from the previous year, when 240 miles were planted and a significant decrease from the 2002-2010 average of around 670 miles planted per year.
+Between 2011 and 2012, Pennsylvania, Virginia, and West Virginia planted more forest buffers than during the previous year, Maryland planted fewer, and Delaware stayed the same.

 This indicator includes stream bank and shoreline miles in the Bay watershed that are buffered by at least a 35-foot-wide area of vegetation.